Ld1ll/LinkedIn_Job_Search_Automation/README.md

 ## Configuration

 1. Locate the config.ini file in the root directory of this project and update it with your personal information (e.g., email settings, job search criteria).
 2. In the job_search.py script, update the LINKEDIN_SESSION_COOKIE at line 29 with your personal LinkedIn session cookie.
-Detailed instructions on how to retrieve your personal cookie can be found in the get.cookie.txt file included in this repository.
+Detailed instructions on how to retrieve your personal cookie can be found in the get.cookie.py file included in this repository.